gstarr/gstarr.github.io/index.md

 <img src="http://build.gstarr.me/portfolio2/tvbkgnd.gif" alt="unicorn.gif" title="I am disrupting the Net" style="width:10%;">
 </marquee> -->

-**Graham Starr** (me) is a New York-based (though currently in D.C.) freelance writer, designer, journalist, and humorist who makes things with computers and only speaks in the third person for one, self-referential sentence.
+**Graham Starr** (me) is a New York-based freelance writer, designer, journalist, and humorist who makes things with computers and only speaks in the third person for one, self-referential sentence.
 Right now, I'm a fellow on [The Atlantic](http://www.theatlantic.com)'s [special projects](http://theatlantic.com/special-report) team.

 I'm interested in experimental media and do a lot of comedy/tech/journalism cool interdisciplinary crossover things.
 In 2016 so far, I participated in [Comedy Hack Day](www.comedyhackday.org/sf-2016) where my team, [EquiTable](http://www.equitableapp.com/) (formerly Equipay, but changed because of ~trademark~), won the grand prize with a bill-splitting app that splits the bill fairly.
 No really, *fairly*.
 In February, I was part of the [Useless Press](http://www.uselesspress.org/)'s Dreamz Team at [Stupid Hackathon](http://www.stupidhackathon.com), where I helped develop an ad blocker for the physical realm while on a Greyhound bus from New York to D.C.